Setasign/SetaPDF-Signer-Addon-Swisscom_MAB_ETSI-RDSC/README.md

  to digital **sign PDF documents in pure PHP**.

-Currently, the implementation mainly adds some helpers to make the communication with the swisscom API easier.
+Currently, the implementation mainly adds some helpers to make the communication with the Swisscom API easier.
 Only PAR requests are demonstrated and implemented yet.

 ## Requirements
-To use this add-on you need credentials for the Swisscom MAB ETSI RDSC webservice.
+To use this add-on you need credentials for the Swisscom MAB + ETSI RDSC webservice - also known as Smart Registration & Signing Service with Multiple Authentication Broker.

 This add-on is developed and tested on PHP >= 8.0.
 Requirements of the [SetaPDF-Signer](https://www.setasign.com/signer) component can be found [here](https://manuals.setasign.com/setapdf-signer-manual/getting-started/#index-1).